0.0 Executive Summary

 The focus was on how the OS works internally to:

-• Understand System Design: Review how the kernel controls communication between hardware and software.
+- Understand System Design: Review how the kernel controls the communication between hardware and software.

-This ensures that the system starts correctly and that applications interact with hardware in a stable and secure way.
+This ensures that the system starts correctly and that applications interact with the hardware in a stable and secure manner.

 1.2 Technical Task / Troubleshooting Process

-This process focused on identifying how the OS manages hardware and provides a usable system for users.
+This process focused on identifying how the OS manages hardware and provides a usable system for the user.

 Key Actions and Observations